2i2c-org/team-compass/practices/coordination.md

 - {guilabel}`In progress` A task that a team member is currently working towards.
 When you move a task to In progress, indicate that you are working on it (either by adding your username to the card, or “assigning yourself” in the issue/PR associated with it.
 - {guilabel}`Needs review` Tasks that have an implementation that require feedback from others.
 For example, reviews for pull requests.
 - {guilabel}`Done` Tasks that are complete!
 When you move a task here, make sure to update any relevant deliverables.

+There is one Active Development Backlog defined [at this GitHub Projects Board](https://github.com/orgs/2i2c-org/projects/5).

 (coordination:tasks)=
 ### Tasks